Google’s interview process is long and arduous, seeming like a black box to many candidates. Not knowing what’s ahead makes it even harder to prepare.

 - Role-related knowledge and experience (RRK).
 The company wants to make sure that you have the right experience, domain expertise, and competencies for the position you're applying for.
 More information in this guide to Google RRK questions.

 - General cognitive ability (GCA).
 The company wants to hire smart employees who can learn and adapt to new situations.
 Here your interviewer will try to understand how you solve hard problems and how you learn.
-More information in this guide to Google and GCA.
+More information in our guides GCA interviews and hypothetical interview questions.

 - Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working in cross-functional teams at Google, and different team members are expected to step up and lead at different times in the lifecycle of a project when their skills are needed.
 More information in this guide to Google leadership questions.